I lost my license key, how do I recover it?

 Please stop the IPHost Network Monitor service and exit the client prior to upgrading.

-It is advised to make a backup copy of the program’s DB first (reference is required on how to do that).)
+It is recommended to make a backup copy of the program’s DB first (reference is required on how to do that).)

 After that, run the installation executable file and attend to all the notices it can display.
 If advised, exit the installation, uninstall the program first (keeping the database) and run the installation file again.